viniseneda/viniseneda/README.md

 [mini_RT](https://github.com/viniseneda/miniRT): a simple ray tracer written in C

+### Other projects

+Currently very interested in learning funcional programming.
+Trying to make a version of the [MAL](https://github.com/kanaka/mal), the Clojure inspired Lisp interpreter.

 <!--
 **viniseneda/viniseneda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.